How to Start a Miami Business

 Aside from checking directly with the department that would logically oversee your industry, you can search the Florida Business Information Portal.
 This site keeps it easy.
 Even if you search only a single keyword like “cleaning” the site will offer options from soap manufacturing to building services to you can find the option that best aligns with your business.
 Once you have it narrowed down, view the details to see what your type of business needs.

-Getting Miami-Dade Licenses and Certificates
+6. Get Miami-Dade Licenses and Certificates

 The “business license” for Miami-Dade County is actually called a local business tax receipt, but was formerly called the Occupational License.
 While a Miami-Dade County Local Business Tax Receipt and Tangible Personal Property Tax filings are required, your Miami business may also need additional local permits or certificates based on the industry or your business building itself.